Gating public spaces protection orders (PSPOs)

 Redcar and Cleveland Borough Council (Gates) Public Spaces Protection Order 2017

-Having complied with consultation requirements, the council intends to extend the Redcar and Cleveland Borough Council (Gates) Public Spaces Protection Order 2017 as it relates to the current 10 locations covered for a further three years (until 19 October 2023).
+Having complied with consultation and notification requirements, the council has varied the Redcar and Cleveland Borough Council (Gates) Public Spaces Protection Order 2017 to add the following locations:

-You can find out more about this proposed extension by downloading the PSPO notice to vary document below:
+You can find out more about the proposal to discharge this schedule by downloading the PSPO notice document below:

 Alley-gates can reduce crime and antisocial behaviour near alleyways, including: